dbernheisel/tiyd-rails-2015-08.github.io/syllabus/index.md

 ### Holidays

 No classes will be held on Labor Day (Monday, September 7th).
-Students will be welcome to continue to use the campus on both days.
+Students will be welcome to continue to use the campus on holidays, however.

 ## Topics